NethermindEth/el-node-spec/legacy/docs/graft/dashboards.md

 ## Init dashboard

-Dashboards initialized with graft are stored in the Eigen Layer folder in the Grafana instance.
+Dashboards initialized with graft are stored in the EigenLayer folder in the Grafana instance.
 To initialize a new dashboard use the following command:

 ```shell
 graft dashboard create [title]
 ```

-Graft will create an empty dashboard with the specified title in the Eigen Layer folder.
+Graft will create an empty dashboard with the specified title in the EigenLayer folder.

 This command could be executed in the folder with the configuration file or alternatively, the `--config/-c` flag could be used to specify the path to it.

 ## Backup dashboards

 Dashboards are saved in JSON format, and they could be restored using the Grafana UI later, or by using the [AVS setup wizard tool](../wizard/intro).
-To get all the dashboard JSON files in the Eigen Layer folder, use the following command:
+To get all the dashboard JSON files in the EigenLayer folder, use the following command:

 ```shell
 graft dashboard backup